1854books/VCRM/README.md

 they both must lead to the same centre.

-You must remember that the first manifestation of this Prakriti in the cosmos is what the Sāṅkhya calls "Mahat".
+You must remember that the first manifestation of this Prakriti in the cosmos is what the Sāṅkhya calls “Mahat“.
 We may call it intelligence — the great principle, its literal meaning.
 The first change in Prakriti is this intelligence; I would not translate it by self-consciousness, because that would be wrong.
 Consciousness is only a part of this